foxdog-studios/meteor-webrtc/README.md

   for a real app.
 Could use a user/connection based system backed a collection, and pass in the signalling channel to the signaller, so they would only need to implement the same interface.

-- Create data channels separately, at the moment there is only one data channel, while there could be lots using different configs and names.